 For a decent sized fluffy omelet, use 3 large eggs (3 egg whites and 2 egg yolks).

-What to add to it?
+What to add to my omelette eggs?

 Omelets are a great way to use up whatever cheese, herbs, meats and vegetables you have on hand!
 There is an infinite number of flavor and ingredient combinations to personalize a fluffy egg omelet.
 Try experimenting with different combinations of ingredients until you create a dish that is perfect for you!